IABTechLab/uid2docs/docs/guides/integration-prebid.md

 ## Complete UID2 Account Setup

 Complete the UID2 account setup by following the steps described in the [Account Setup](../getting-started/gs-account-setup.md) page.
-You will need to provide a list of domain names for the sites that you will be using with Prebid.js.
+You will need to provide a list of domain names for the sites that you will be using with Prebid.js as part of the account setup process.

 When account setup is complete you will be provided with a **public key** and **subscription ID**.
 These will be used to configure the UID2 module.

 :::tip
 Only root-level domains are required for account setup.
-For example, if you are going to use UID2 with Prebid.js on example.com and shop.example.com, you only need to provide the domain name example.com.
+For example, if you are going to use UID2 with Prebid.js on example.com, shop.example.com, and example.org, you only need to provide the domain names example.com and example.org.
 :::

 ## Add Prebid.js to your site